‘The wall won’ — Kemp tries to revive career with Marlins

 Kemp believes he’s poised for a comeback that extends beyond 2020, and he wants to play at least four or five more years.
 But first, he has to make the Marlins — a team that won 57 games in 2019.

-He signed a minor league contract in December, and with newcomer Corey Dickerson expected to start in left field, Kemp will try to win a spot as a backup in the Marlins’ congested but unsettled outfield.
+He signed a minor league contract in December, and if added to the 40-man roster would get a $2 million salary while in the major leagues.
+With newcomer Corey Dickerson expected to start in left field, Kemp will try to win a spot as a backup in the Marlins’ congested but unsettled outfield.

 “I’m at a point where I pretty much don’t have a say in my role,” Kemp said.